 In a jigsaw lesson, the content or materials are divided into pieces like a jigsaw puzzle.
 Each student in a group is given a piece of the puzzle, and their task is to become the expert in their piece and teach the other students in their group.
 The number of pieces in the puzzle corresponds to the number of students in the jigsaw group.
 Through this process of teaching and learning with one another, each student is able to fit the puzzle together and learn all of the material.
 A jigsaw lesson could be used to learn a set of related science or social studies concepts, compare different mathematical techniques, or contrast famous authors or characters in literature.
 Anything that can be divided into pieces can be learned using a jigsaw lesson!

-Explore PeerLearning.net's jigsaw lesson here.
+Explore PeerLearning.net's jigsaw lesson by watching a video overview here.

 Students work in pairs in a peer tutoring lesson.
 One student is the "player" who performs the task and the other student is the "coach" who provides support, expertise, and encouragement.
 Then the students switch roles - the "player" becomes the "coach" and the "coach becomes the "player".
 The teacher provides two sets of materials to support each student in playing their roles - initially, the "player" receives the questions and the "coach" receives the answers, and then the situation is reversed with a second set of materials.
 Peer tutoring is often used to review concepts before an assessment, such as math problems or vocabulary words, but can also be used to explore new material or encourage student conversations about specific topics.

 Explore PeerLearning.net's peer tutoring lesson by watching a video overview here.

 Collaborative Study Group